Linos1391/rebirth-game/README.md

 ## Contributing:

+- Refining English [`i18n`](rebirth/assets/i18n/text.en.yml) text is always welcomed.
-If you want to add translations, feel free to add your language in [`rebirth/assets/i18n`](rebirth/assets/i18n) as a pull request.
+- If you want to add translations, feel free to add your language in [`rebirth/assets/i18n`](rebirth/assets/i18n) as a pull request.
 Rename as f"text.{your_lang}.yml".
+- If you want to redraw scenes or add new features, make sure to list them clearly in your pull request.